Shrimp consumption in Las Vegas is more than 60,000 pounds a day — higher than the rest of the country combined!

 The Golden Gate Hotel and Casino opened in 1906, making it the first hotel and casino to open in Las Vegas, Nevada.

-The Virgin Valley in northern Nevada is the only place in North America where the Black Fire Opal is found in any significant quantity.
+The Virgin Valley in northern Nevada is the only place in North America where the Black Fire Opal is found in significant quantities.

 In 1899 Charles Fey invented the slot machine named the Liberty Bell.
 The device became the model for all slots to follow.